iamali-amjad/iamali-amjad/README.md

-Hi 👋, I'm Ali Amjad
+Hi 👋, I'm **Ali Amjad**
-Frontend Web Developer | Shopify & WordPress | Responsive, clean UI from Pakistan
+**Frontend Web Developer | Shopify & WordPress Specialist**

-Email Me 👉 ✉️ aliamjd164@gmail.com For Collaboration/Project or Anything Else. 😊😊

-🔭 I’m currently working on: Building responsive and business-focused frontend web experiences
-🌱 I’m currently learning: Modern JavaScript patterns and performance-focused UI development
+I help businesses grow by building **fast, responsive, and conversion-focused websites** that look great and work smoothly on all devices.

+📩 **Contact:** aliamjd164@gmail.com
+🤝 Available for freelance projects, collaborations, and remote work

+---

+🔭 **Currently working on:**
+High-quality frontend experiences for Shopify and WordPress platforms

+🌱 **Currently learning:**
+Advanced JavaScript, performance optimization, and scalable UI systems

+👯 **Looking to collaborate on:**
+E-commerce stores, business websites, and frontend projects

+💬 **Ask me about:**
-👯 I’m looking to collaborate on: Shopify, WordPress, and frontend web projects
+Shopify development, WordPress, UI/UX, and responsive web design

-🤔 I’m looking for help with: Creating scalable and optimized frontend systems
-💬 Ask me about: Frontend web development, UI/UX, Shopify, WordPress
-📫 How to reach me: your-email@example.com
-😄 Pronouns: He / Him
-⚡ Fun fact: I love tech—and tech never lets me stop learning 😄
+⚡ **Fun fact:** I enjoy turning complex ideas into simple, clean interfaces ✨

 🔗 I am a Content Creator. 😊😊
 Stay updated with the latest tutorials and projects by subscribing to my YouTube channel and following on Instagram, Facebook and Twitter.